antrix190/translation-service/README.md

 - Migrate to `/swagger-ui.html` to get the API documentation.
 - Create a Yandex translation API Key from here, tech.yandex.com/translate.

+Contribute & Support!

+Contributions are welcome!
+You can contribute by

+- starring this repo!
+- requesting or adding new features.
+- enhancing existing code: ex.: provide more accurate description cases
+- testing
+- enhancing documentation
+- bringing suggestions and reporting bugs
+- spreading the word / telling us how you use it!
+- Adding examples.

 How to Contribute :
 1. Fork the repository.
 2. Create issues